J&K: BJP leader, family shot dead by terrorists in Bandipora

 "Shocked and saddened by the killing of young BJP leader Wasim Bari and his brother by terrorists in Bandipora.
 This despite 8 security commandos.
 Condolences to the family," Madhav tweeted, noting that Wasim's father was also a BJP "senior leader".

-Former J&K Chief Minister Omar Abdullah too condemned the attack and offered his condolences to grieving family members at this time.
+Former J&K chief minister Omar Abdullah too condemned the attack and offered his condolences to grieving family members at this time.

 "Sorry to hear about the murderous terror attack on the BJP functionaries & their father in Bandipore earlier this evening.
 I condemn the attack.
 My condolences to their families in this time of grief," Abdullah said.